ahmadalwy3/ahmadalwy3/Advanced-settings.md

 Default: `unset`.

-After [1.18.17b6](https://github.com/gorhill/uBlock/commit/a52b07ff6ef6e6b16785e237178e1cd6f38a1833) added support for multiple URLs separated by space character.
-Any duplicate will result in the previous resource being replaced by the latter one.
-The resource files are loading in order of URL appearance, and uBO stock resource file is always loaded first.
+One or more space-separated URLs which content will be parsed as token-identified resources to be used for [`redirect`](./Static-filter-syntax#redirect) or [scriptlet-injection](./Static-filter-syntax#scriptlet-injection) (`+js(...)`) purpose.

-uBO 1.11.5 and above.
+uBO expects valid content such as can be seen in [resources.txt](https://github.com/uBlockOrigin/uAssets/blob/master/filters/resources.txt), anything else will lead to undefined results.

-If set to a valid URL, uBO will load the content of the URL and parse it as token-identified resources to be used for `redirect` or `script:inject` purpose.
-For example, I use this setting to test resources before publishing them for [uAssets](https://github.com/uBlockOrigin/uAssets). uBO expects valid content such as can be seen in [resources.txt](https://github.com/uBlockOrigin/uAssets/blob/master/filters/resources.txt), anything else will lead to undefined results.
+Any duplicate as per token will result in the previous resource being replaced by the latter one.
+The resource files are loaded in order of URL appearance, and uBO stock resource file is always loaded first.

-Resource will be updated at the same time the built-in resource file is updated.
+Additional resources will be updated at the same time the built-in resource file is updated.
+Purging the cache of 'uBlock filters' will also purge the cache of the built-in resource file -- and hence force a reload of user-specified resources if any.

-Purging the cache of 'uBlock filters' will also purge the cache of the built-in resource file -- and hence force a reload of the user's custom resources if any.
+The setting was introduced in [uBO 1.12.0](https://github.com/gorhill/uBlock/releases/tag/1.12.0).
+Support for multiple URLs was introduced in [1.19.0](https://github.com/gorhill/uBlock/releases/tag/1.19.0).